axelvaldez/radical-companies/_posts/what-is-fiat/2023-06-30-radical-inspiration-and-discovery.markdown

    <li>Homosexuality and shellfish as abominations, pushed to the edge.</li>
    <li><span class='_quotespan'>Slaves, obey your earthly masters with respect and fear, and with sincerity of heart, just as you would obey Christ.</span><a href='#en03'><sup id='bm03'>&hairsp;&nabla;&hairsp;</sup></a></li>
   </ul>
- <p>Most insidious of all, we learn to expect that the fruit of our work should go to someone else,</p>
+ <p>Most insidious of all, we learn to expect that the fruit of our work should go to someone else.
+It goes to,</p>
   <ul>
-   <li>A god, the omnipotent being at the top</li>
+   <li>A god, an omnipotent being at the top</li>
-   <li>The boss.</li>
+   <li>A boss, an omnipotent being at the top.</li>
   </ul>
- <p>And that we get paid what the boss says it is reasonable.</p>
+ <p>We either get paid after we are dead, in heaven or we get paid what the boss says it is reasonable.</p>
- <p>It didn&rsquo;t start this way, but it evolved.
+ <p>It may not have started this way, but that is what it evolved into.</p>
+ <p>Work evolved also.
 First came prisoners of minor wars, that were made to carry whatever the winners didn&rsquo;t want to carry.
-At the end they either joined the winners (after all, they were related) or they went back to their village.
-Then came slavery, they kept you as a worthless worker because they had the force (and you were not related).
+At the end they either joined the winners (they were related) or they went back to their village.
+Then came slavery, they kept you as a beastly worker because they had the force (and you were not related).
 Finally came wage work.
 From forced labor by sheer force to forced labor by coin.
-Different forms of force, but force throughout.</p>
+Different forms of force, but force neverthelesst.</p>
- <p><span class='_paradigm'>Fiat</span> tendrils extend deep into every aspect of our lives, particularly in the realms of economics and politics.
-For example, &ldquo;being a good worker&rdquo; is a sign of pride today within the <span class='_paradigm'>Fiat</span> system you and I live in.
-Unwavering loyalty to their chosen politicians, no matter the cost.
-There is nothing strange about it, it is totally normal.
-The alternative, they say, is chaos to be avoided at all costs.
-Anybody talking alternatives (you and I) must be crazy and ignored.</p>
+ <p><span class='_paradigm'>Fiat</span> tendrils extend deep into every aspect of our lives, our economics, and our politics. &ldquo;Being a good worker&rdquo; is a sign of pride and may bet you a higher wage.
+Unwavering loyalty to your chosen politicians, no matter the cost, may bring you the grace of winning.
+This is totally normal.
+Anything else is chaos, to be avoided at all costs.</p>
+ <p>Anybody talking alternatives (you and I) is crazy.
+Just ignore them.</p>
  <p></p>
  <p>Organized religion has been part of the support system as well, but before we talk about that, we have to talk about divide-and-conquer.</p>